siddarth-patil/aws-croniter/README.md

 ### **Get Final Execution Time**

 The `get_final_execution_time` method retrieves the final execution datetime between two specified dates.
+The `to_date` is exclusive, meaning if it exactly matches the cron expression, it will not be included in the result.
+Only executions strictly before `to_date` will be returned.

 #### **Basic Usage**